Einstein four-manifolds of pinched sectional curvature: Preliminaries

 The integrand is a quadratic function of $t$, with positive leading coefficient and discriminant

-So equality must happen at each point and so either $|\WW^+|$ or $|\WW^-|$ must vanish at each point.
-As both are analytic functions, one of them must be vanishing at every point.
+By our assumption, $D\leq 0$.
+So equality must happen at each point and so either $|\WW^+|^2$ or $|\WW^-|^2$ must vanish at each point.
+As both are analytic functions, one must be vanishing everywhere.
 So the manifold is half-conformally flat, a contradiction. \end{proof}